Monotonic Alpha-divergence Minimisation for Variational Inference

-We can now add on the comments we made in \Cref{sec:Theta} regarding the gradient-based methodology built in \Cref{coro:gradientDescent} and that we have since extended to mixture models in \Cref{coro:GDMixtureModel}: \begin{itemize} \item A core insight from \Cref{coro:GDMixtureModel}, which is exemplified in \Cref{ex:GMM}, is that under a smoothness assumption on $g_{j,n}$ our mixture weights iterative updates are compatible with gradient-based updates, themselves linked to the Gradient Descent literature.
+Interestingly, \eqref{eq:GD:GMM:Renyi} can be seen as a Gradient Descent step w.r.t. $\theta_{j,n}$ for R\'{e}nyi's $\alpha$-divergence minimisation with a learning rate $r_{j,n} = \sigma_j^2(1-\alpha) \gamma_{j,n}'$.
+Hence, if we were to solely rely on the Gradient Descent literature, the convergence of the iterative sequence $(\theta_{j,n})_{n \geq 1}$ defined by \eqref{eq:GD:GMM:Renyi} would require the sequence $(\lbd{n})_{n \geq 1}$ to be constant.
+This is in contrast with \Cref{coro:GDMixtureModel}, which allows for a simultaneous optimisation of $\lbd{}$ and $\Theta$ according to \eqref{eq:aPMC:updateOne} and \eqref{eq:GD:GMM:Renyi}. \end{ex} We now add on the comments made in \Cref{sec:Theta} for the gradient-based methodology (which we built in \Cref{coro:gradientDescent} and have since extended to mixture models in \Cref{coro:GDMixtureModel}): \begin{itemize} \item A core insight from \Cref{coro:GDMixtureModel}, which is exemplified in \Cref{ex:GMM}, is that under a smoothness assumption on $g_{j,n}$ our mixture weights iterative updates are compatible with gradient-based updates, themselves linked to the Gradient Descent literature.
 In other words, we have embedded Gradient Descent-based iterative updates, which only act on $\Theta$, within a larger framework where simultaneous updates for the mixture components parameters and the mixture weights are well-supported theoretically.

 \item Putting things into perspective with the maximisation approach once again, notice that our previous conclusions from \Cref{sec:Theta} still hold.
-Namely: (i) the updates on the means from \Cref{ex:GMMmax} and \Cref{ex:GMM} coincide, meaning that contrary to the gradient-based approach, the maximisation approach enables covariance matrices updates on top of means updates (ii) the maximisation approach permits us to bypass the smoothness assumption made in \Cref{coro:GDMixtureModel}.
+Namely: (i) the updates on the means from Examples \ref{ex:GMMmax} and \ref{ex:GMM} coincide, meaning that contrary to the gradient-based approach, the maximisation approach enables covariance matrices updates on top of means updates (ii) the maximisation approach permits us to bypass the smoothness assumption made in \Cref{coro:GDMixtureModel}.
 As a whole, these properties make the maximisation approach a compelling alternative to the gradient-based approach. \end{itemize}

-We presented two approaches to construct iterative schemes $(\lbd{n}, \Theta_n)_{n \geq 1}$ that meet the conditions of \Cref{thm:WeightsMixture} for a monotonic decrease in $\Psif$ at each step.
-We notably provided in Examples \ref{ex:GMMmax} and \ref{ex:GMM} simple updates formulas for Gaussian Mixture Models, corresponding respectively to an application of the maximisation approach from \Cref{sec:maxim-appr-finite-mixture} and of the gradient-based approach from \Cref{subsec:GDapproach}.
-We move on to describing how our framework can be linked to the existing literature.
+We presented two approaches to construct iterative schemes $(\lbd{n}, \Theta_n)_{n \geq 1}$ that ensure a monotonic decrease in $\Psif$ at each step and lead to simple updates formulas for Gaussian Mixture Models.
+We now describe how our framework can be linked to the existing literature.

-\section{Related work}
+\section{Related Work}

-\careful{[R1] I found difficult identifying the differences between the proposed method and other already available in the literature.
-I would suggest the authors to include a specific section to describe those differences.}